• Introduction

 This amino-acid-swapped genetic code renders Escherichia coli cells resistant to viral infections (including bacteriophages in environmental samples and sewage) by mistranslating viral proteomes and prevents the escape of synthetic genetic information by engineered reliance on serine codons to produce leucine-requiring proteins.
 This work suggests a general strategy to make organisms safely resistant to all natural viruses and prevent genetic information flow into and out of Genetically Modified Organisms (GMOs).

-This work was selected as one of the most important discoveries at Harvard Medical School in 2023, based on Harvard Medicine News.
+This work was selected as one of the most important discoveries at Harvard Medical School in 2023, by Harvard Medicine News.

 Relevant publication & patent applications: